justPauw/pokemon-umbral-stasis/docs/pokemon/047-whimsicott.md

       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="This Pokemon's non-damaging moves have their priority increased by one stage.">Prankster</a>
         /<a href='' title="This Pokemon's moves ignore light screen, reflect, and safeguard.">Infiltrator</a>
+        /<a href='' title="This Pokemon's Speed is doubled during strong sunlight.
+This bonus does not count as a stat modifier.">Hidden: Chlorophyll</a>
       </div>
     </div>
   </div>